The White Deer: Plot

 When Jorn asked for the maiden's name, the maiden said she did not know.
 The king decided that they would bring the maiden home.
 The Royal Recorder at the castle tried to get the princess to remember her father's name by reading aloud all the names in a book of recorded king's names, but the princess couldn't recognize any of the names.
 The Recorder took the princess to the royal clockmaker, called Tocko, since the Recorder would say that he was "ever a man of shrewd surmise and gifted guesses."
 Tocko told the recorder to take the princess to a garden with silver fountains so they would observe her.
 Tocko told the Recorder a story of a deer from his father's time who was friends with a woods wizard.
 The woods wizard stumbled into a stream and was carried away until the deer rescued him.
 The wizard, to show his gratitude, gave the deer the ability to transform into a princess when it was cornered by hunters.
 The deer, after it was changed into a princess at one point, asked the wizard how one remains and lives as a maiden.
 The wizard enchanted the deer to remain a woman in physical appearance until love fails her three times.
 If love would fail her three times, she would go back to being a deer forever.
 Tocko said that the white deer never had a name and only remembered the fields and trees.

 The Royal Recorder tried making up king names for the princess to recall, but the king thought it was ridiculous.
 The king decreed that the princess would send his sons on tasks, and the son that succeeds would marry the princess.
 He betted that Thag would win the princess and laughed in scorn when Quondo, the dwarf that lived with the royal family, betted that Jorn would win the princess.

 The princess commissioned Thag to kill single-handed the Blue Boar of Thedon Grove in the Forest of Jeopardy with one lance.
 He was then to bring the boar's golden tusks to her.
-Gallow was commissioned to kill the Seven-headed Dragon of Dragore guarding the Sacred Sword of Loralow, and he was to bring the sword to the princess.
-Jorn was merely commissioned to destroy the Mok-Mok, which was a type of scarecrow made out of clay and sandalwood to scare away rocs who tried to steal the Orchard of Chardor's cherries.
+Gallow was commissioned to kill the Seven-Headed Dragon of Dragore guarding the Sacred Sword of Loralow, and he was to bring the sword to the princess.
+Jorn was merely commissioned to destroy the Mok-Mok, which was a type of scarecrow made out of clay and sandalwood to scare away the rocs who tried to steal the Orchard of Chardor's cherries.
 Jorn was then to bring back to the princess a silver chalice with a thousand cherries inside.